 Types of Dual Credit Opportunities

-Dual credit programs are offered in a number of different ways.
+Dual credit is offered in a number of different ways.

 1-year certificate program, completed on the regular post-secondary schedule (attending high school while you also complete your certificate)